Channel Estimation for Rydberg Atomic Quantum Receivers: Unrolled Phase Retrieval from Holographic Snapshots: Numerical Results

 Fig.~\ref{fig4} shows the NMSE performance versus the number of pilot transmissions $P$, evaluated at a fixed SNR of 5 dB.
 This analysis is crucial for assessing the pilot efficiency of each algorithm.
 As expected, the performance of all methods improves with an increased number of pilots.
 However, the proposed URformer exhibits a much steeper performance curve, indicating a significantly higher pilot efficiency.
-For instance, URformer achieves an NMSE of -25 dB with only $P=15$ pilots.
-To reach a similar performance level, the classic algorithms would require a far greater number of pilots.
+For instance, URformer achieves an NMSE of -20 dB with only $P=15$ pilots.
 This superior pilot efficiency allows for a reduction in pilot overhead, thereby increasing the spectral efficiency of RAQR-based communication systems.